Judinus10/NumberGussingGame/README.md

 # Number Guessing Game 🎲

 ## Overview
-This repository contains a simple Python script for a Number Guessing Game.
-The program generates a random number between 1 and 100, and the user is prompted to guess the number.
-The game provides feedback to help the user guess the number correctly.
+This repository contains a Python script for a Number Guessing Game.
+The script generates a random number between 1 and 100, and the user has up to three attempts to guess the number.
+The game provides feedback to help the user guess the number correctly and informs the user of the correct number if they run out of guesses.

 ## How It Works
 1. The script uses Python's `random` module to generate a random number between 1 and 100.
-2. The user is asked to guess the number through the command line.
+2. The user is given up to three chances to guess the number.
 3. After each guess, the script will indicate whether the guess is too low or too high.
-4. The loop continues until the user guesses the correct number.
+4. The game ends either when the user guesses the correct number or exhausts all three attempts.
-5. Once the correct number is guessed, the game ends with a congratulatory message.
+5. If the user does not guess the number within three attempts, the correct number is revealed.

 ## How to Run the Game
 1. **Clone the Repository:**